Client: St. Charles County

 Design/Build HVAC Mechanical Contractor

 St. Charles County needed a cost-effective HVAC system that was reliable, efficient and would meet the stringent standards required for this type of facility.
-Wiegmann’s HVAC solution delivers lower first costs and operating costs, is simpler to operate than other considered options and will accommodate future expansion.
+Wiegmann’s HVAC solution delivers lower first costs and operating costs, is simpler to operate than other considered options and accommodates future expansion.

-Because the facility must continue to operate during natural disasters and terrorist threats, it will be built to comply with ICC500, the design and construction standard for storm shelters.
-Wiegmann is building 100% redundancy into the HVAC systems and data center to ensure uninterrupted operation under any conditions.
+Because the facility must continue to operate during natural disasters and terrorist threats, it was built to comply with ICC500, the design and construction standard for storm shelters.
+Wiegmann built 100% redundancy into the HVAC systems and data center to ensure uninterrupted operation under any conditions.

-A Building Automation System (BAS) will prioritize cooling for critical areas.
+A Building Automation System (BAS) prioritizes cooling for critical areas.
 If building temperatures rise above a set point due to multiple equipment failures, the BAS system will start to cut off airflow to non-critical areas to allow the critical areas to remain conditioned.

-The new HVAC system will provide tight humidity control to protect evidence housed in a 6,200-square-foot addition to the adjacent St. Charles County Police Department.
+The new HVAC system provides tight humidity control to protect evidence housed in a 6,200-square-foot addition to the adjacent St. Charles County Police Department.

-Wiegmann Associates is designing and installing HVAC systems for the St. Charles County Emergency Management’s new $20 million Emergency Operations Center in O’Fallon, MO.
-The 30,000-square-foot, one–story building will house the day-today operations of the Emergency Communications, St. Charles County Police Department’s Division of Emergency Management and a 1,400-square-foot mission critical data center for county information technology operations and the countywide emergency radio communications system.
+Wiegmann Associates designed and installed HVAC systems for the St. Charles County Emergency Management’s new $20 million Emergency Operations Center in O’Fallon, MO.
+The 30,000-square-foot, one–story building houses the day-today operations of the Emergency Communications, St. Charles County Police Department’s Division of Emergency Management and a 1,400-square-foot mission critical data center for county information technology operations and the countywide emergency radio communications system.

 Built to meet LEED Certification.